-Surfing is one of the water sports that is still relatively small in demand compared to swimming, fishing, or snorkeling.
+Surfing is one of the water sports that are still relatively small in demand compared to swimming, fishing, or snorkeling.
 However, it is worth trying if you are someone who likes adrenaline and water sports.
 Besides needing courage and balance, surfing also requires you to be quick in reading situations because the waves and the wind can quickly change.
 Normally, people who are just starting to surf will fall many times on the first day.
 Even though everyone teaches the same theory for surfing, when you are on the surfboard, you must find your own way to stay afloat.
+For your water excursion, you can rent a house or book the top hotels with hot tub as your accommodation.
 Without further ado, here are the best surf spots in and near Miami, Florida!

 1. South Beach